 Chapter 13: Reorganizing your debt into a single monthly payment.
 The payment will continue for 36 to 60 months.
 In no case may a plan provide for payments over a period longer than five years.
 You do not have to repay all of your debt.
 You pay only as much as you can afford.
 But, the property you want to keep may affect the minimum payment.
 When you complete the payments, debt not paid is discharged.

 Of course, there are advantages and disadvantages to bankruptcy.
 Some advantages include a fresh financial start, discharging most of your unsecured debts, and even possible exemptions of some assets.
 Disadvantages include bankruptcy remaining on your credit report for 7-10 years and trouble getting a loan in the immediate future.

 What makes life after bankruptcy so full is the feeling of relief from cumbersome debts.
 And, the comfort of better understanding how to stay out of financial trouble in the future.
 There are a few steps you will need to take immediately after filing for bankruptcy.
 For one, start a realistic budget and follow it!
-Use this financial planning worksheet to help you get started.
 You will also want to take actionable steps to repair your credit score to once again be an attractive applicant to lenders.